Mass media in Slovakia: Online media

 According to the 2016 Eurobarometer, the Internet is used daily or almost daily by 53 percent of the population, but significantly more often by younger generations.
-In the age group 15-24, this percentage increases to 91 percent.
+In the age group 15–24, this percentage increases to 91 percent.
 It is significant that 60 percent of respondents to the Eurobarometer survey believe that social media are modern media where to get information about political issues.

 Many people in Slovakia read the online versions of newspapers as well as online-only newspapers and news sites.
-In late 2016, the most popular news portals included Sme.sk, Aktuality.sk, Cas.sk, Topky.sk, Pravda.sk, Webnoviny.sk, Tvnoviny.sk, Hnonline.sk and Markiza.sk.
-As to 2013, except for Porada.sk- which is a platform for those seeking professional advice- all of these websites belonged to some internet companies or publishing houses.
+In 2023, the highest trafficked news portals included Aktuality.sk, Sme.sk, Topky.sk, Pravda.sk and Cas.sk.'

 Moreover, traditional media increasingly use social media for various purposes.
 For example, two scandals covering overpriced costs for the opening ceremony by the Ministry of Foreign and European Affairs as well as the prime minister Robert Fico’s controversial attack on “some anti-Slovak journalists“ became very popular in the social media since two newspapers uploaded the related audio files in their Facebook pages.

-In Slovakia, it is common for politicians to establish their own blogs within the websites of some newspapers: this is the case for Prime Minister Fico’s blog on Sme’s website.
+In Slovakia, it is common for politicians to establish their own blogs within the websites of some newspapers: this is the case for Prime Minister Fico's blog on Sme’s website.
 Robert Fico received some 36,000 average readership since April 2011.
 Blogs of the most important politicians are hosted by the websites Sme, Trend, Hospodárske noviny and Denník N. As to 2010, the biggest domestic social website used to be Pokec.sk (belonging to the online leader, Azet.sk), with an average of 1.2 million unique users per month.
 However, as to 2011, the international ranking system Alexa.com considered Facebook to be the second-most visited website after Google.